-History: The donkey was domesticated long before the horse and their ancestry lies in African wild asses.They have retained some aggression from their wild ancestors and if attacked, they will form a circle and fight the predator with their hooves.
+History: The donkey was domesticated long before the horse.They have retained some aggression from their wild ancestors and if attacked, they will form a circle and fight the predator with their hooves.
 Donkeys are highly resistant to disease.
 They were used as work animals for transportation, pulling wagons, and as pack animals more in the past than today.
 The donkey became popular because of their few needs, cautiousness, and bravery.
 Besides being good companions to people, donkeys can be good company for other domestic animals.
 They are used to protect livestock from predators and are often used in rehabilitation work with people with disabilities.
 Sicilian donkeys have distinctive cross-shaped markings along their backs and are known for their sweet affectionate disposition.

 Date of Birth: August 17, 2001

-Date of Birth: August 03, 2001
+Date of Birth: August 3, 2001